-- 1. An alcohol test with a result indicating an alcohol concentration of 0.00, if the violation concerned alcohol; or, - 2.
+- a.
+An alcohol test with a result indicating an alcohol concentration of 0.00, if the violation concerned alcohol; or, - b.
 A controlled substances test resulting in a negative test if the violation was of the rules concerning controlled substances.

-B. Evaluation and Treatment:
+2. Evaluation and Treatment: